 To measure the characteristics of a business continuity solution, the parameters Recovery Time Objective (RTO) and Recovery Point Objective (RPO) are used.
 RTO is the time taken to perform a failover recovery and resumption of business services following an outage.
 RPO is the amount of lost data resulting from an outage.
 The closer these parameters are to zero (faster time to recovery, less amount of lost data), the more effective is the business continuity solution.

-A Shadowbase asynchronous uni-directional (active/passive) system has an RPO measured in tens or hundreds of milliseconds (the replication latency of the data replication channel).
+A Shadowbase asynchronous uni-directional (active/passive) system has an RPO of greater than zero (it depends upon the replication latency of the data replication channel).
 If Shadowbase synchronous replication is used, no data is lost following a source node failure, and an RPO of zero is achieved.
-(Synchronous replication is an upcoming Shadowbase feature, please contact Gravic for more details.)
 The RTO of an active/passive system is measured in minutes or longer as applications are started following a failure of the active node, the databases are mounted, and the network is reconfigured.
 Additional recovery time is typically required for the management decision time to failover to the backup system and for testing to ensure that the backup is performing properly.

 In an active/passive configuration, the passive system is typically idle as far as update-processing is concerned.
 However, applications may also be up and running in read-only mode in the standby node, and the standby database may be actively used for query and reporting purposes.
 Shadowbase replication provides for the target database to be a consistent copy of the source database, though delayed by the replication latency.
 If the active node fails, the applications at the backup node can remount the database for read/write access and take over the role of the original active node.
 This process typically takes only a few minutes, leading to RTOs measured in minutes.
 Therefore, uni-directional architectures provide high availability — RTOs measured in minutes and RPOs measured in subseconds (or zero if synchronous replication is used).